Artificial grass is unlike most products that the typical consumer encounters day to day.

 Remember, artificial grass, like any home improvement project, is an investment that will increase your home’s value and pay for itself over time.

-Yes, the installation cost of synthetic turf is higher than natural grass or sod, but the savings are in the maintenance.
+Yes, the installation cost is higher than natural grass or sod, but artificial grass is worth the money and the savings are in the maintenance.

 Artificial grass is a one-time investment into your home that pays for itself in only two to five years.